-Every Logistics Department Could Use a Tune Up, Optimize Your Shipping
+Every Logistics Organization Could Use a Tune Up

 In a lot of organizations the logistics is one of the last departments to get the attention of the management team.
 A lot of managers think “hey, these processes are working okay, no need to worry about it.”
 However, this is kind of a backwards way of thinking.
 Your logistics team is either the first or last people to see your product.
 This is where all the QC should be taking place.
 The team should know the products inside out, to make sure that your product is up to your company’s standard.
 Holding everyone accountable will help optimize your shipping department.